At-Risk Limitation Rules

 The Internal Revenue Service (IRS) lists several activities that are covered by the at-risk rules, including farming, exploring or exploiting oil and gas or geothermal deposits, but then it lists a much more general rule that simply includes any activity for the production of income.
 There are also some exceptions to the at-risk limits, including equipment leasing by closely held corporations or for the holding of real property placed in service before 1987.

-At-risk limitation rules limit any deductions to the amount of money that the taxpayer actually had at-risk at the end of the tax year in any activity for which the taxpayer was not a material participant.
+At-risk limitation rules limit any deductions to the amount that the taxpayer actually had at-risk at the end of the tax year in any activity for which the taxpayer was not a material participant.
 At-risk limit rules also apply to individuals with interests in closely held corporations, including S corporations or partnerships, that allow pass-through losses to offset active and portfolio income of the investors.
-Besides the at-risk and passive activity rules, losses from a partnership or S corporation are limited to the adjusted basis of the partnership interest or shareholder's stock plus any loans by the shareholder to the corporation.
+Besides the at-risk and passive activity rules, losses from a partnership or S corporation are limited to the adjusted basis of the partnership interest or shareholder's stock + any loans by the shareholder to the corporation.
 Nonrecourse liabilities are excluded from the tax basis of the interest.
 Nonrecourse financing for real estate qualifies as an exception if the real estate collateralized the loan, which is usually the case.

 What is considered at-risk is the amount of cash or the adjusted basis of property contributed to the activity or money borrowed for which the taxpayer is personally liable or has pledged property that is not used in the activity as security for the loan.
 Amounts not at risk include nonrecourse financing, or guarantees or agreements that limit the losses of the taxpayer.
 Nonrecourse financing is financing secured by property for which the taxpayer has no liability.
 Any loans to the taxpayer from a person having an interest in the activity or who is related to someone who has an interest in the activity is also not considered at risk unless it is from someone who is merely a shareholder of the corporation or a creditor of the activity.